richardlett/language_model_training/README.md

 If you use more or fewer GPUs per node or nodes, adjust the `jobscript_cross_valid_example.sh` file, along with the learning rate or per-node batch size.
 This example uses around 75k genomes instead of the full ~108k genomes.

+With hyperparameters as is, this model ~ 355 million parameters.

 ## Notes

 AUC is calculated from holdout genomes.
 See `family_split_validation_loader.py` for sampling details.
 While we shard training genomes, all nodes have access to all validation genomes (500 in total).